fpryor33/ConleyDynamics.jl/docs/src/man/tutorial.md

 Persistent homology tracks the appearance and disappearance (also often called the *birth* and *death*) of topological features as one moves through the complexes in the filtration.
-In ConleyDynamics, one can specify a Lefschetz complex filtration by assigning the integer ``k`` to each simplex that first appears in ``K_k``.
+In `ConleyDynamics.jl`, one can specify a Lefschetz complex filtration by assigning the integer ``k`` to each simplex that first appears in ``K_k``.
 Moreover, it is expected that ``K_m = K``.
 Then the persistent homology is computed via the following command: